savinien/MK351/ts/README.md

     return result > -1;
 }
 ```
 The implementations of such properties and methods is not done within the interface.
-The interface is simply like a "frame".
+The interface is simply like a "shape".

 <a name="tsclass"></a>
 ## 5. ts classes
-Classes allow you to define custom made objects, and implement their properties and methods.
+Classes allow you to define custom made objects, and --unlike interfaces-- contain implementation details of their properties and methods.
 In addition a class have a special method, called a **constructor** which we use set up initial values of class properties.
 Example:
 ```ts